 Call your provider if you are pregnant or think you are pregnant and:

-- You take medicines for diabetes, thyroid disease, seizures, or high blood pressure
+- You take medicines for diabetes, thyroid disease, seizures, depression, or high blood pressure or any other medical condition

 - You are not getting prenatal care